Clinic Directors

 Favorite part of JayDoc: My favorite part about JayDoc is getting the early exposure to working interprofessionally centered on patient care.
 I really enjoy understanding the collaborative practice and agreements at JayDoc because it helps sharpen my clinical skills and make use of what I have learned during my time at KUSOP.
 It’s amazing getting the opportunity to meet pharmacists and doctors around Wichita that I can learn so much from as a student.
 Networking and collaborating with different professions are one thing but creating the long-lasting relationships is the other best part about JayDoc.

-Aubrey Knapton, P2 Director
+Aubrey Knapton, P3 Director of Diabetes Class

 Undergraduate Education: Associate of Science, pre-pharmacy at Butler Community College